 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
+As an Amazon Associate, I earn from qualifying purchases.

-Kids, by nature, are movers.
-They learn by moving through their environment with their 5 senses.
-When kids are jumping and climbing they are also using a 6 sense of the vestibular and proprioceptive systems.
-Yes, you really do have a 6th sense!
+Yes, you really do have a 6th sense.
 Today we are going to be looking at some simple ways to include sensory activities for kids who love to climb and jump.

-My daughter is two years old, so we are right at that stage where jumping and climbing is about all she does.
+My daughter is two years old, so we are right at that stage where jumping and climbing are about all she does.
 My husband asked me the other day “Does she EVER sit still?”
 My answer was, “Nope!'
 But that is how it should be.
 At two years old, she is learning about the world around her through movement.

 She is learning that when she tries to swing on the back of a chair that it most likely will fall back on her (not that we have any experience with this at all).
-She is realizing how much strength she has in her legs for jumping that she can actually get both feet off the ground.
+She is realizing how much strength she has in her legs for jumping and that she can actually get both feet off the ground.

 What is a Sensory Seeker?